Prepare for Attack…The Army is here!

 What do these fierce soldiers look like?
 Army worms are hairless caterpillars.
 They can range in color from tan to olive green with yellow stripes running down the body.
 Dark circles are present on the midsection & a recognizable inverted yellow or white Y is present on the head.

 Army worms have 3 life cycles: Female moths lay eggs in clusters of 50-150 laying up to 2,000 eggs in her lifespan.
 The female moth covers the egg mass with hair which looks like felt.
 The eggs hatch into caterpillars.
 Fully grown army worms are approx. 1.5 inches long.
 Grown army worms burrow themselves into the soil.
 After about two weeks, they emerge as moths.
 Then the lifecycle repeats itself.

 You can’t assume that spraying one application of insecticides will alleviate army worms.
 They have multiple generations and often times the first generation is eliminated and the second is not.
 Another rising problem in Florida is that army worms becoming resistant to insecticides.

 Think you may have army worms?
 While it is always best to have a licensed pest control professional perform an inspection, there is a simple test you can do on your own… a soapy water flush.
 Mix a bucket of water with 2 tablespoons of dishwashing detergent.
 Pour the mixture over 1 square yard of

-Prepare for Attack…The Army is here!
-In Orlando and surrounding counties
+Prepare for Attack…The Army is here! in Orlando FL and surrounding counties